-The use of biological enzymes and other "miracle" system additives, although not probablited by law, have not been shown to be of any value.
-Similarly, by drogen persons for atments have only short-term beneficial effects on drainfields.
+The use of biological ensumes and other "miracle" system additives, although nor probabited by law, have not been shown to be of any value.
+Similarly, hydrogen periods the atments have only short-term beneficial effects on drainfields.
 Under no circumstances should biological additives be used in place of regular pumping.
-For more information, see the septic system additive facts heet.
+For more information, see the septic system additive factsheet.